-Continuing our description of the power of attorney California.
-We have to talk a bit about the California Probate code and how it shapes the types of POA documents it affects.
+Continuing our description of the California power of attorney, we have to talk a bit about the California Probate code and how it shapes the types of POA documents it affects.

 California gives the specific language that must be used in a durable power of attorney document.

-What laws are applicable to the durable power of attorney in California?
+What laws apply to the durable power of attorney in California?

-What does the probate code require on a durable power of attorney form?
+What are the probate code requirements for a durable power of attorney form?

-It must be signed by principal, the person who is handing over the power, or it is signed in the principle’s presence and at his or her direction.
-For example, someone who is of sound mind and can speak but cannot write due to a stroke or paralysis can request that someone else sign at his or her behalf.
+- It must be signed by the principal, the person who is handing over the power or in the principal’s presence and at his or her direction.
+For example, someone who is of sound mind and can speak but cannot write due to a stroke or paralysis can request that someone else sign on his or her behalf.

 What does the durable power of attorney California probate code say about witnesses?